alan-turing-institute/autoemulate/docs/community/faq/faq-users.md

 1. Does AutoEmulate support parallel processing or high-performance computing (HPC) environments?
    <!-- Details on the software's capabilities to leverage multi-threading, distributed computing, or HPC resources to speed up computations. -->
-   - Yes, `setup()` has an `n_jobs` parameter which allows to parallelise cross-validation and hyperparameter optimisation.
+   - Yes, [AutoEmulate.setup()](../../reference/compare.rst) has an `n_jobs` parameter which allows to parallelise cross-validation and hyperparameter optimisation.

 2. Can AutoEmulate be integrated with other data analysis or simulation tools?
    <!-- Information on APIs, file formats, or protocols that facilitate the integration of AutoEmulate with other software ecosystems. -->